-In this DIY fire extinguisher science experiment kids will mix two simple kitchen ingredients together to make a small flame go out.
-This is a quick and impressive kitchen science experiment that will not be forgotten!
+In this DIY fire extinguisher experiment kids mix two simple kitchen ingredients together to make a small flame go out.
+This is a fast science experiment and an impressive kitchen science experiment that will not be forgotten!

 Why does a candle go out when you blow on it?